dgaydukov/cert-aws/sa/files/sa.md

         * method request - use it to validate request.
 You should do validation on this step, even before your api reach your lambda, if you validate on lambda you pay for it (even if validation failed and much of lambda not executed).
         AWS::ApiGateway::RequestValidator (set what you want to validate requestparam/body or both), Method.RequestParameters(validate headers/querystrings) + Method.RequestModels (validate body)
-        * integration request - here you can transform request using VTL before sending it to integration. passthrough behavior - how api gateway handle request for `Content-type` that not defined in `Integration.RequestTemplates`:
+        * integration request - here you can transform request using VTL before sending it to integration. pass through behavior - how api gateway handle request for `Content-type` that not defined in `Integration.RequestTemplates`:
         * NEVER - if no match, never proceed request to integration. `curl -H 'Content-type: text/xml' -H 'user-id: 1' --data '{"name":"jack","age":30}' {API_URL}/custom?status=1 -v` => `415 {"message": "Unsupported Media Type"}`.
          If match found use it for VTL request transformation and proceed to integration.
         * WHEN_NO_MATCH - if no match, proceed to integration.
 If match found use it for VTL request transformation and proceed to integration.